 WINNER: The Chemex definitely seals the deal for the convenience aspect with its quick and easy cleanup.

-Unlike their fancier and more modern counterparts, the Chemex and French press brewers do not involve plugging in and complicated buttons, making them good contenders in the portability category.
+Unlike their fancier and more modern counterparts, the Chemex and French press brewers do not involve plugging in or complicated buttons, making them good contenders in the portability category.

-A classic six-cup Chemex brewer stands around 8.5 inches and is lightweight at less than two pounds.
-It is made of non-porous borosilicate glass, and comes with no metal or plastic casing, so it definitely lies in the fragile end of the spectrum.
+Chemex: A classic six-cup Chemex brewer stands around 8.5 inches tall and weighs less than two pounds.
+It is made of non-porous borosilicate glass and has no metal or plastic casing, so it definitely lies in the fragile end of the spectrum.
 It is not a giant by any means, but Death Wish Coffee does point out a drawback (5):

-You’ll find your typical French press slightly smaller in height at less than eight inches, but it is similar in weight to the Chemex.
-What makes the biggest difference though, is that the French press is usually a combination of a borosilicate glass carafe, stainless steel casing, or with more recent designs - an insulated plastic shell).
+French Press: Your typical French press is slightly smaller in height at just under eight inches, but it is similar in weight to the Chemex.
+What makes the biggest difference, though, is the sturdy construction.
+The French Press is usually a combination of a borosilicate glass carafe and a stainless steel casing (or, as with more recent designs, an insulated plastic shell).
 Another amazing French Press we love is the Frieling USA, which is made of double wall stainless steel.

-The Chemex method’s filtering process is what sets it apart.
-It makes use of an especially made filter that is 20 to 30 percent thicker than others, so it screens out more unwanted particles.
+Chemex: The Chemex method’s filtering process is what sets it apart.
+It makes use of a custom made paper filter that is 20 to 30 percent thicker than others, so it screens out more unwanted particles (1).
 You end up with a cup that is bright, clean, and clear - perfect for sipping.

-Unfortunately the Chemex filter is a double edged sword - it can filter out the coffee oils that give the resulting drink its distinct flavor.
-So while the result is a bright brew, you might lose the richness that’s also elemental in a good cup of joe.
+Unfortunately, the Chemex paper filter is a double-edged sword - it can filter out the coffee oils that give the resulting drink its distinct flavor.
+So while the result is a bright, clean cup of coffee, you might lose the richness that’s also elemental in a good cup of joe.

-The French Press on the other hand skips this paper filter stage.
-It relies on the mesh found at the bottom of the plunger, and pays more dedicated attention to the brewing.
+French Press: This method, on the other hand, skips this paper filter stage.
+It relies on the mesh at the bottom of the plunger, and focuses on the brewing.

-You in turn get more of the natural oils from your coffee grounds, as well as the flavors those oils help deliver.
-The end result is a rich, aromatic, and full-bodied drink that is robust and satisfying.
+As a result, you get more natural oils from your coffee grounds, as well as the flavors those oils help deliver.
+French Press coffee is a rich, aromatic, and full-bodied drink that is robust and satisfying.

 However, the French Press method also leaves more sediments at the bottom of your brewer.
 And it’s almost inevitable that some of the ground coffee ‘dust’ may escape, and get into the brew.
 Thus, you can potentially end up with a bit more gunk than you’d like.

-WINNER: Each method offers up different quality brews.
-The Chemex gives you bright and clean coffee, while the French press delivers a flavorful and full-bodied cup.
+WINNER: Each method offers a different style of brew.
+The Chemex gives you bright and clean coffee, while the French Press delivers a flavorful and full-bodied cup.
 I personally find the latter more satisfying, but again, taste preferences are subjective.
 The winner boils down to how you want your coffee.

 The fact that you're considering one of these coffee makers says a lot about you.
-You want something you can brew at home with.
-You want something that's easy on the eye.
-You want something that you can brew for one, or many.
-You don't plan on taking it around the world with you.
-You appreciate damn smooth coffee.
+You want something to brew coffee at home.
+Something easy on the eye,and can brew one cup or many.
+And you don't plan on taking it around the world with you.
+But above all - you appreciate damn smooth coffee.
+Sound like you?

-The Chemex and the French Press seem similar, but they are not.
+The French Press and the Chemex seem similar, but they are not.

-The Chemex is better suited for pour over coffee fanatics.
+The Chemex is better suited for pour over or drip coffee fanatics.
 It's a little harder to master, but the payout is fine tasting, clean, smooth filter coffee.
 Read our review of the Chemex here.
-The Chemex brewer is definitely one art piece and coffee equipment that coffee lovers will want to have on their breakfast tables.
-If you are willing to dedicate a little more time to preparing your cuppa, and you prefer a lighter, cleaner brew, using a Chemex is your boy.
+The Chemex brewer is definitely a piece of art that coffee lovers will want to spruce up their breakfast tables.
+If you are willing to dedicate a little more time to prepare your cuppa, and you prefer a lighter, cleaner brew, Chemex is your boy.

-The French Press makes a unique cup, but it's a little sediment-y (avoid that last sip!)
-Thats OK though, because it's simple to use, and requires no disposable, gimmicky filters (it comes with its own mesh filter) or pouring techniques.
-It's still a staple in any coffee lovers brewing arsenal.
-See the best french press coffee makers here.
+The French Press makes a unique cup of brew, but it's a little sediment-y (avoid that last sip!)
+That’s OK though, because it's simple to use, and requires no disposable, gimmicky filters (it comes with its own mesh filter) or pouring techniques.
+It's still a staple in every coffee lover’s brewing arsenal.
+Take a look at the best french press coffee makers here.